dawnbreaks/NettyRPC/README.md

     Object res1= helloFuture.get(3000, TimeUnit.MILLISECONDS);
     Object res2= testFuture.get(3000, TimeUnit.MILLISECONDS);
 ```
 #####5.2.
-Optionally you can provide a call back which will be called by NettyRPC after received response form server.
+Optionally you can provide a call back which will be called by NettyRPC after received response from server.
 ```java
 public class AsyncHelloWorldCallback implements AsyncRPCCallback {
 	@Override